|Nutrition Facts (per serving)|

 With a mixer on medium-low speed, gradually add the remaining heavy cream.

 Increase speed to medium-high and beat until mixture begins to thicken (about one minute).

 Pause to scrape the sides and bottom of the bowl, and add powdered sugar and vanilla.

 Stir again, gradually increasing speed to high.
 Beat until a thick, fluffy whipped cream texture is achieved.

 Cover the bottom of a 9 x 13-inch pan with an even layer of graham crackers (about 9 sheets—break graham crackers as needed to best fit).

 Spread about 1/3 of the cheesecake mixture evenly over the graham crackers.

-Place another layer of graham crackers over the cheesecake layer, evenly spacing as needed, and gently nestle them into the first layer.
+Place another layer of graham crackers over the cheesecake layer, evenly spacing as needed and gently nestle them into the first layer.

 Spread half of the remaining cheesecake over the graham crackers.
-Top with sliced strawberries, distributing strawberries evenly over cheesecake layer.
+Top with sliced strawberries, distributing strawberries evenly over the cheesecake layer.

 Evenly space another layer of graham crackers over the strawberries, using the graham crackers to press the strawberries snuggly into the cheesecake layer.